nes4sen/1337_pool/README.md

 - Tips:
     - Clean you're code before Submission
     - Remove unnecessary Files, Tests etc
-    - only push with allowed function or else you'll get `-42`
+    - only push with allowed functions or else you'll get `-42`
     - push in rendu :)
     - a day before the Exam forget about days and go prepare, don't be stupide like others